-&lt;sup>6 The APA Program has historically accepted all submissions.
-However, after the Program was left out of the initial LB&I restructuring, APA management proposed limiting the Program's intake as part of a larger package of recommendations intended to mitigate the Program's resource challenges.
-Chief Counsel rejected that proposal, at least while the Program's status was under review.
+10 The APA program has historically accepted all submissions.
+However, after the program was left out of the initial LB&I restructuring, APA management proposed limiting the program's intake as part of a larger package of recommendations intended to mitigate the program's resource challenges.
+Chief Counsel rejected that proposal, at least while the program's status was under review.